 Send this Article to a Friend

-Let’s say, however, that we could look into the future through a crystal ball, and in it we see that you have 35 years to practice dentistry.
-That’s it, 35 years from the date you graduate from dental school until you fall over and die at the chair.
+Let’s say, however, that we could look into the future through a crystal ball, and in the ball, we see that you have 35 years to practice dentistry.
+That’s it, 35 years from the date you graduate from dental school until you fall over and die in the chair.
 There is no more time to practice, just those 35 years.
-Yes, dentists are mortal and unfortunately some of you won’t make it 35 years.
+Yes, dentists are mortal, and unfortunately, some of you won’t make it 35 years.

 With that in mind, you have 35 years to earn money as a dentist.
 How much money you make during those earning years depends on the decisions you make now and in the future, and how well you use that time.
 Let’s say that a reasonable net pre-tax income for a dentist in today’s dollars is $300,000 per year.
 Over 35 years that equates to $10,500,000 (in today’s dollars) of potential lifetime net earnings.